Blog Home / Compliance / Securing Your Data: How GDPR Strengthens Data Protection

 Right to Access and Erasure

 Collectively, these provisions of the GDPR significantly enhance data protection and provide individuals with greater control and security over their personal data.
-These elements form the cornerstone of the GDPR data protection framework, reshaping the way organisations approach data privacy.
+These elements form the cornerstone of the GDPR data protection framework, fundamentally reshaping the way organizations approach data privacy.

 GDPR Principles for Securing Data

-The General Data Protection Regulation (GDPR) has laid out several principles that are central to enhancing data protection.
-These principles form the foundation of any privacy and data protection strategy and provide guidelines for how personal data should be handled.
+The General Data Protection Regulation (GDPR) has laid out seven principles that are central to enhancing data protection.
+These principles, found in Article 5 of the regulation, form the foundation of any privacy and data protection strategy and provide guidelines for how personal data must be handled.

 Lawfulness, Fairness and Transparency

-The first principle of GDPR is lawfulness, fairness and transparency.
-This means that the processing of personal data must be lawful and fair.
-It requires organisations to be transparent about how they collect data, what they use it for, and how they protect it.
-Individuals have the right to clear, concise and understandable information about how their data is used.
+• Transparency: Organizations are required to be open and honest about how they collect data, what they use it for, and how they protect it.
+Individuals have the right to clear, concise, and understandable information about how their data is used (usually provided via a comprehensive Privacy Policy).

 Purpose Limitation

-The purpose limitation principle stipulates that personal data must be collected for specified, explicit and legitimate purposes.
-It should not be further processed in a manner that is incompatible with those purposes.
-If an organisation wants to use the data for a new purpose, they must inform the individual and get their consent.
+The Purpose Limitation principle (Article 5(1)(b) of GDPR) stipulates that personal data must be collected for specified, explicit, and legitimate purposes.
+It should not be further processed in a manner that is incompatible with those original purposes.

 Data Minimisation

-The principle of data minimisation refers to the collection and processing of personal data being adequate, relevant and limited to what is necessary for the purposes for which they are processed.
-This means organisations should only collect the data they need and not hold onto it for longer than required.
+The Data Minimisation principle (Article 5(1)(c) of GDPR) refers to the collection and processing of personal data being adequate, relevant, and limited to what is strictly necessary for the purposes for which they are processed.

 Accuracy